 MAT Communicable Disease Policy

-To insure the safety of the preceptors and athletic training students involved with the Athletic Training Program at Marietta College.
+To ensure the safety of the preceptors and athletic training students involved with the Athletic Training Program at Marietta College.
 Athletic training students must show evidence of current vaccinations prior to being admitted to the ATP.
 Due to the increased risk of exposure to communicable diseases, these vaccinations will be especially important when athletic training students are off campus for their clinical education.
-Documentation of the immunizations will be kept in the athletic training students file on eValue.
+Documentation of the immunizations will be kept in the athletic training student's file on eValue.
 These records will be kept confidential and not disclosed without written permission from the athletic training student.

 Athletic training students will acknowledge this policy via a signature at the end of the full Communicable Disease Policy document.